 Salaries are figured based on an hourly rate prorated for the percentage of time personnel dedicate to the MCSAP program from time distribution reports from May 2017 to April 2018.
 This prorated method was discussed the ND FMCSA State Program Manager and approved.
-Sworn Troopers are at 80% based on time distribution and salaries invoiced to MCSAP for the stated period.
-The Deputy Cheif of Field Operation's salary is adjusted for 71% time dedication to MCSAP, The MC Commander's adjusted to 94% and MCSAP Sergeant's time is adjusted for 84% time dedicated to MCSAP.
-The IT specialist's time is adjusted for 5% time dedicated to MCSAP and the finance technician's time is adjusted for 6% time dedicated to MCSAP.
-New Entrant coordinator and auditors are 100% dedicated.
-The MCSAP Civilian inspector is prorated to 84%.
-100 regional motor carrier and traffic troopers conduct a minimum of 32 level 1,2 and/or 3 inspections.
-This is an average of approximately 1% of there total time.
-The NDHP will budget for approx. 21 hours of each of the 100 traffic trooper's regular time to complete these level 1, 2 or 3 inspections.
+MCSAP Troopers are at 80% based on time distribution and salaries invoiced to MCSAP for the stated period.
+The Assistant Operations Commander's salary is adjusted for 20% time dedication to MCSAP, The Motor Carrier Regional Commander's adjusted to 95%, and MCSAP Sergeant's time is adjusted for 75% time dedicated to MCSAP.
+The IT specialist's time is adjusted for 1% time dedicated to MCSAP and the finance technician's time is adjusted for 3% time dedicated to MCSAP.
+New Entrant coordinator is 100% dedicated.
+The MCSAP Civilian inspector is prorated to 75%.
+104 sworn road troopers (non MCSAP) conduct a minimum of 32 level 1,2 and/or 3 inspections.
+This is an average of approximately 2% of there total time.

 All MCSAP hours doing inspections or other eligible activities are coded separately on our daily activity system and paid accordingly.
 Final monthly MCSAP salaries to be reimbursed are determined by taking the total actual MCSAP salaries for the month and then subtracting the Leave Salaries Reduction amount from this total to arrive at the final salaries amount to be requested for reimbursement for that month.
 The Leave Salaries Reduction amount is obtained by first multiplying the monthly MCSAP salaries total by the ratio of total MCSAP employee leave hours to the total MCSAP employee work hours for that month.
 The resulting total is then multiplied by the ratio of total state regular work hours to the total regular work hours by MCSAP employees for that month.
-This final resulting total is the Leave Salaries Reduction amount.
-For purposes of the above calculation, total MCSAP employee leave hours are the sum total of Annual Leave, Sick Leave, Family Sick Leave, and Funeral/Emergency Leave for that month.
+This final resulting total is the Leave Salaries Reduction, total MCSAP employee leave hours are the sum total of Annual Leave, Sick Leave, Family Sick Leave, and Funeral/Emergency Leave for that month.